 Therefore, celebrating a moment when parents can bring their little ones to church to have some of our leaders pray with them shows this act of obedience.

 If you have any further questions about the spiritual significance of baby dedications, please read below.

-Does this ensure salvation for my baby/child?
+Does this ensure salvation for my child?

-As Parents we cannot decide our child’s salvation for them.
+As parents we cannot decide our child’s salvation for them.
 Each individual must make their own decision about their relationship with Christ.
 When a child becomes old enough to understand the concept of sin and their responsibility for that sin before God, they are then ready to make a decision about salvation.
 This age of understanding is not a pre-determined age, it is when the child has a true understanding and is able to express that understanding of their faith in Jesus as their Saviour, even in a childlike way (Matthew 18:3, Mark 10:14-15, Luke 18:17).

 Parents can, however, lay a foundation by their teaching and example that will help a child be ready to make that most important decision.

 This dedication is not a baptism, and it does not impart salvation to the child.
 Baby dedications are viewed as a confirmation between the parents and the church to raise the child in a Godly way until the child is old enough to make his/her decision in accepting Christ as his/her personal Saviour.
 The dedication of children is taught in the Bible.
 As a baby, Jesus was dedicated by his parents.
 Jesus also bestowed blessings on the children.
 (Mark 10:16).